-- Routine hand washing with soap and warm water. - Avoid eating uncooked watercress and other aquatic plants of wild or unknown origin, especially from grazing areas or places where the disease is known to be endemic. - Vegetables grown in fields that might have been irrigated with contaminated water should be thoroughly cooked. - Travelers to areas with poor sanitation should avoid food and water that might be contaminated.
+Routine hand washing with soap and warm water.
+Avoid eating uncooked watercress and other aquatic plants of wild or unknown origin, especially from grazing areas or places where the disease is known to be endemic.
+Vegetables grown in fields that might have been irrigated with contaminated

+Travelers to areas with poor sanitation should avoid food and water that might be contaminated.